 K-6 Students will be dismissed each Friday at 2:45 p.m.
 Classes will be shortened on Fridays to allow a normal schedule to operate.
-Friday, 2:45-3:10 is considered planning time and should be used as such.
-Teachers will be required to remain until 3:10 p.m., unless otherwise cleared with the administrator.
+Staff may leave once their classrooms have been cleared of students and required duties have been completed.
+Never leave students unsupervised.

-7-12 students will be dismissed on Fridays at 3:10.
-Teachers may leave once their classrooms have been cleared of students and required duties have been completed.
+7-12 students will be dismissed on Fridays at 2:41.
+Staff may leave once their classrooms have been cleared of students and required duties have been completed.
 Never leave students unsupervised.